CreativityCrop/python-fastapi-back-end/README.md

 # CreativityCrop FastAPI Back End

 This is the back end (API) for the CreativityCrop project.
-Created with FastAPI and served by uvicorn and proxied by nginx.
+Created with FastAPI, served by uvicorn and proxied by nginx.

 ## Prerequisites

 This python project requires the following pieces of software:
-* python 3.9
+* Python 3.9
-* docker (only for deployment)
+* Docker (only for deployment)
 * MySQL compatible database with a table from the provided `schema.sql`
+* Redis (optional - for cache)

 ## Installation